 iOS 15 introduced Focus mode that is basically a customizable DND section.
 Instead of just silencing calls and notifications, Focus mode lets you control which notifications get through.
 There are four modes: Sleep, Work, Personal, and DND.

 To turn ON the focus mode, simply open the Control Center and long-press the focus button, and select the mode.
 If you’ve created a custom focus mode and set it to activate at a point during the day, it will be enabled automatically.

-Another big addition to iOS 15 is Private Relay – it not only encrypt your browsing traffic but also relays it through two different servers to keep the data traffic hidden.
-At a first glance, Private Relay may look like a VPN but unlike a VPN, Private relay only works within the Safari browser and doesn’t let you choose a server in different countries.
+Another big addition to iOS 15 is Private Relay – it not only encrypts your browsing traffic but also relays it through two different servers to keep the data traffic hidden.
+At first glance, Private Relay may look like a VPN but unlike VPN, Private relay only works within the Safari browser and doesn’t let you choose a server from different countries.

 Private Relay isn’t free though.
 It comes bundled with iCloud+ so if you’ve purchased iCloud storage or have an Apple One subscription then Private Relay would be already active for you.
 You can check the status by navigating to Settings > Apple ID > iCloud > Private Relay > Turn ON.

 Once activated, you would be able to access all blocked sites that have been disabled by your ISP.
-Plus, it would prevent trackers and websites from gathering data about you.
+Plus, it would prevent trackers and websites from gathering your data.